angelcruz07/dotfiles/README.md

 sudo pacman -S xorg
 ```

-## **Login and window manager**
+## Login and window manager

-First, we need to be able to login and open some programs like a browser and a terminal, so we'll start by installing lighdm and qtile.
+First, we need to be able to login and open some programs
+like a browser and a terminal, so we'll start by installing
+lighdm and qtile.
 Lightdm will not work unless we install a greeter.
-We also need xterm because that's the terminal emulator qtile will open by default, until we change the config file.
-Then, a text editor is necessary for editing config files, you can use vscode or jump straight into neovim if you have previous experience, otherwise I wouldn't suggest it.
-Last but not least, we need a browser.
+We also need xterm because that's the terminal emulator qtile
+will open by default, until we change the config file.
+Then,
+a text editor is necessary for editing config files, you can
+use vscode or jump straight into neovim if you have previous

-## Window manager, Login Manager, Browser, Terminal, Text editor, Menu, neofetch, htop
+experience, otherwise I wouldn't suggest it.
+Last but not
+least, we need a browser.

+## Initial software

 Note: This comand will install the next
 sotfware: